mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 **4. Track the "most-wished" products**

-The admin can track the product that the majority of the shoppers have added to their wishlist, directly in the analytics panel of the pro-version of "Wishlist for WooCommerce".
+The admin can track the product that the majority of the shoppers have added to their wishlist, directly in the analytics panel of the pro-version of "Ultimate Wishlist for WooCommerce".
 This makes it easy for the seller to decide and launch a targeted sale on that product.

 **5. Engage unlogged users**